nnxi/nodejs-api-docgen/README.md

 });
 ```

-## Sharing with Frontend Team
+## Sharing with Team

 Upon running the command, an `api-docs.html` file will be generated in your current directory.
-To serve this interactive document to your frontend team, simply add the following route to your Express application:
+To serve this interactive document to your team, simply add the following route to your Express application:

 ```javascript
 const path = require('path');